Shopify/polaris/polaris.shopify.com/content/contributing/working-with-the-polaris-team/index.md

 Things don’t always go according to plan.
 If a team is still learning how to plan for system changes and finds themselves under pressure to quickly ship something custom, they’re responsible for owning any custom components they ship.
 The components should use [Polaris tokens](https://polaris.shopify.com/tokens/colors) and the team should make an effort to systematize the custom solution down the road.
 When product-wide changes happen in the future, the product team will be responsible for updating their custom components.

-## Collaborations and system contributions
+## Collaborations for system contributions

 When an opportunity for a collaboration related to a system contribution comes up, we’ll add it to our [backlog](https://github.com/orgs/Shopify/projects/2250/views/5) for triaging.
 Collaboration opportunities can be worked on through cross-product team pairings and don't always have to be with Polaris.